dreameaters/dreameaters.github.io/budget-dream-team.md

   - /the-budget-dream-team/
 ---

-# Building a Good Pokemon
+# The Budget Dream Team

 Not all Pokemon are created equal, but it's important to know how to get the best out of the Pokemon that you have.